Thalwyrn/Thalwyrn/README.md

 Please make sure to follow any guidelines or templates provided for issue creation, as they will help in providing relevant and organized information.

+## Reporting Exploits or Bugs Privately

+If you have discovered a potentially critical security vulnerability, or if you prefer to disclose a bug privately, we encourage you to reach out to us through our dedicated Modmail on our [Discord server](https://discord.thalwyrn.com).

+Please **do not** publicly disclose security vulnerabilities or exploits in the issue tracker.
+Instead, privately message our Modmail on Discord.
+This will help us to address the issue promptly and ensure the security of our project.

 ## What Belongs in the Issues Section

 The following list provides examples of topics that are appropriate for discussion in this repository: